draju1980/eth-HA/README.md

 To view backend RPC or REST API stats via the HAProxy UI
 --------------
-Utilize an auto-generated password to access the HAProxy stats UI via port 8080, which will be provided during the final task of the playbook execution.
-Alternatively, you may retrieve the login credentials from the HAProxy configuration file situated at /etc/haproxy/haproxy.cfg.
+Access the HAProxy stats UI via port 8080 using an auto-generated password provided at the completion of the playbook.
+Alternatively, you can obtain the login credentials from the HAProxy configuration file located at /etc/haproxy/haproxy.cfg.

 ![alt text](image-1.png)